Search Engine Optimisation, Email Marketing, and Social Media Marketing Consultant | Blogger

 January 17, 2014

-However humans are also very much different from animals in terms of both physiological and social structures.
+Humans are nothing but social animals and they also have animal instincts.
+Humans like all other animals also need to use sex for reproduction.
+In the animal kingdom, you will find that there are very simple rules in place for the sexual reproduction process.
+Male animals fight with each other and whoever wins the battle, becomes the alpha male animal and then he mates with the female animal.
+This process of reproduction in the animal kingdom varies from animal to animal but the basic rules that nature has written for animal reproduction and survivability, are almost the same as the best animal genes are carried with to their successors.
+We call it survival of the fittest.
+However, humans are also very different from animals in terms of both physiological and social structures.
 Some animals too live in social structures but that doesn’t come into comparison when it comes to human society.
-Humans have developed over time, a very very complex social structure in every part of this planet with their language, knowledge, technology and culture.
-Now humans do not choose their life partners only by their physiology rather it is now subject to many different complex criteria and thus that has also developed a very complex human psychology.
+Humans have developed over time, a very very complex social structure in every part of this planet with their language, knowledge, technology, and culture.
+Now humans do not choose their life partners only by their physiology rather it is subject to many different complex criteria and thus that has also developed a very complex human psychology.
 But deep inside our body, our genes still drive us to select the best life partner as far as possible.
 A woman still loves men with good physic and handsome looks.
-A man still loves beautiful women with good health and body and considers that a young woman with beautiful and healthy body means she will carry, give birth and take good care of his child.
+A man still loves beautiful women with good health and body and considers that a young woman with a beautiful and healthy body means she will carry, give birth, and take good care of his child.
 It is the gene that tells a man in his subconscious mind to look for a beautiful woman with big breasts and wide buttocks.
-Beautiful face means that a woman is still young, big breasts mean that they will produce enough milk for her child and wide buttocks mean that they will ease up the child delivery with less complexity.
-So, in his subconscious mind, a man always gets attracted easily with a beautiful woman with beautiful body.
-When a man considers a woman as sexy woman that means he also wants to mate with that sexy woman.
-But does it mean that men always look at women’s body with shameless eyes?
-The answer is No, because our culture, education, conscience and ethics always prevent us from acting such a way within a society.
+A beautiful face means that a woman is still young, big breasts mean that they will produce enough milk for her child and wide buttocks mean that they will ease up the child's delivery with less complexity.
+So, in his subconscious mind, a man always gets attracted easily to a beautiful woman with a beautiful body.
+When a man considers a woman a sexy woman that means he also wants to mate with that sexy woman.
+But does it mean that men always look at women’s bodies with shameless eyes?
+The answer is No because our culture, education, conscience, and ethics always prevent us from acting in such a way within a society.
 Our society also doesn’t allow us to do so and thus all men are also aware of that fact and behave accordingly living within a society.